One-Nexus/Synergy/README.md

 <div class="button-large-success">Large Success Button</div>
 ```

 The benefits of using this HTML over conventional BEM syntax are self apparant.
-However, you may be looking at that and be thinking of several reasons why it wouldn't work; what if I want to only use the "button" class on its own?
+However, you may be looking at that thinking of several reasons why it wouldn't work; what if I want to only use the "button" class on its own?
 What if I only want a large button, or only want a success button?
 Well, with Modular, all this is possible.

 ```css
 @include component(button) {